10 most common car repairs and auto repair financing explained

 Ask for a second opinion.

-What to do if you can’t afford your car repair
+What to do if you can’t afford your car repair?
+Auto repair financing for the win!

-You might consider a payday loan from Net Pay Advance.
-It’s designed specifically for instances like these.
-Believe it or not, the better portion of our customers come to us to help pay for car repairs.
+You might consider a short-term loan from Net Pay Advance.
+It’s designed specifically for instances like these, to help with unexpected expenses.
+Believe it or not, a large portion of our customers come to us to help pay for car repairs.
 It might be just what you need.

-How it works: Net Pay Advance will give you the money you need to pay your auto repair.
+How it works: If approved, Net Pay Advance will give you the money you need to pay for your auto repair.
 You stay on the road.
-You’ll pay it back according to your repayment plan.
-Since the repayment schedule is based on your pay dates, it’s convenient to repay.
+You’ll pay it back according to your payment schedule.
+Since the schedule is based on your pay dates, it’s convenient to repay.